kubernetes/kops/docs/examples/kops-tests-private-net-bastion-host.md

 ## MAKING THE BASTION LAYER "HIGLY AVAILABLE".

-If for any reason "godzilla" decides to destroy the amazon AZ that contains our bastion, we'll basically be unable to enter to our instances.
+If for any reason any "legendary monster from the comics" decides to destroy the amazon AZ that contains our bastion, we'll basically be unable to enter to our instances.
 Let's add some H.A. to our bastion layer and force amazon to deploy additional bastion instances on other availability zones.

 First, let's edit our "bastions" instance group: